nathancarter/how2data/database/topics/Bentley University MA346.md

  * How to do basic mathematical computations
  * How to compute summary statistics

+## Data manipulation

+ * How to convert a text column into dates

+## Statistics in Python

+ * How to compute covariance and correlation coefficients

+## Plotting

+ * How to create basic plots
+ * How to add details to a plot
+ * How to change axes, ticks, and scale in a plot
+ * How to create a histogram
+ * How to create a box (and whisker) plot

 *This page is not yet complete.
 More content will be added here over time.*